World Travel Chef

 Traditional Romanian sarmale with polenta and a slab of pork.
 This is a celebration dish and these fiddly cabbage rolls are hand made by local cooks in our village.
 The filling is rice and more pork.

-The pig is king of the Romanian table.
+The pig is the king of the Romanian table.
 As Christmas approaches the pig slaughters happen daily here in the country.
-Housewives will be busy preserving pork and pig fat ( slanina) and preparing sausages and other tasty treats.
+Housewives will be busy preserving pork and pig fat ( Slanina) and preparing sausages and other tasty treats.

 Easter is the only time you really see lamb on the menu, spring lambs are stuffed whole with offal, eggs and onions to make traditional Easter lamb.

 My favourite dish, sarmale, pickled cabbage leaves stuffed with a mixture of minced meat and rice then braised in a pot.
-Yor sarmale usually come with a dollop of sour cream (smantana), a serve of polenta and a crisp fresh or pickled chili.
+Yor sarmale usually comes with a dollop of sour cream (smetana), a serve of polenta and a crisp fresh or pickled chilli.

-Papanaşi are like donuts filled with sour cream and topped with fruit preserve.
+Papanaşi are like doughnuts filled with sour cream and topped with fruit preserve.

 Clătite cu brânză are crepes filled with cottage cheese, raisins and spices.